jjw3952/gonogo/README.md

 ## Credits

-The original gonogo software and accompanying documentation was written by Paul A. Roediger while working as a contractor for the US Army ARDEC at Picatinny, New Jersey, USA.
+The original gonogo software and accompanying documentation were written by Paul A. Roediger while working as a contractor for the US Army ARDEC at Picatinny, New Jersey, USA.
 That work was approved for public release and for unlimited distribution.